elliotwaite/laminarflow/README.md

 The created dataset has an `input_fn` method that you can pass in as the input function to a TensorFlow Estimator.
 The `input_fn` method automatically creates the input pipeline for your dataset.

-For a more complete example of creating datasets, training a model, and making predictions with that model, check out: [xor.py](examples/xor.py)
+Check out [examples/xor.py](examples/xor.py) for a complete example of creating datasets, training a model with those datasets, and then making predictions with that model.

-#### Using a `with` Statement
+### Using a `with` Statement

 A `DatasetWriter` can also be created using a `with` statement, in which case the `close()` method does not need to be called.